 - Changeroom facilities for a 100 performer cast

-- Double volume foyer with views to Mueller Park
+- Double volume foyer with views of Mueller Park

 - Operable acoustic stage systems to cater for specific musical and drama acoustics

 The site for the new Auditorium is located in the S-W corner of the existing Perth Modern School site and is bound on all sides with existing buildings/the site boundary.
 There is a significant 3.2M level change across the site area which naturally caters for the height to the lower seating bowl, with an Entry Foyer at the high level (at the end of the processional axis through the library) and the stage at the lower level (backing onto the Stage Door Theatre within the school’s heritage-listed original gymnasium).

 The facility will be constructed over 2 separate stages, to provide a fully functional 700 seat auditorium space on day one, with added prop store completed in the second stage.
 The planning has intentionally catered for an ability to integrate and add on additional AV and Lighting infrastructure in stages, as further funding or lease arrangements are put in place, which will allow the school the ultimate flexibility in what they can use the space for, and to whom they may wish to hire the facility out too.

 The external envelope will consist of precast concrete panels, with a coloured oxide and a recessed pattern cast into the panels.
 The patterning within the performance side (create) of the facility pre-cast walls is conceptually based in the creation, and rhythm of music, expressed as a visual abstraction of sheet music, whereas the walls to the seating side (experience) will be cast with an ochre oxide and subtly textured and patterned to create a more dynamic and ethereal quality.

 The walls of both the auditorium and foyer space will be clad in a material that is expressive in form and colour.
 The props store is positioned adjacent an existing landscaped courtyard with a spectacular fig tree.